AlfiGozacan/RNGs/README.md

 # RNGs
 Here is a collection of random number generators for use in statistical computations.

-This was my first time practising C. The "main" and "exponentialrng" scripts were first written by my lecturer Georgios Karagiannis to get me started.
+This was my first time practising C. The "main", "uniformrng", and "exponentialrng" scripts were first written by my lecturer Georgios Karagiannis to get me started.